la2050/challenge/_2021/create/peoples-pottery-project.md

   directly with target communities: people in re-entry, formerly incarcerated individuals, and non-system impacted members of the community.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '800' Describe how Los Angeles County will be different if your work is successful.: >- At People’s Pottery Project, we celebrate the freedom of every person who is released from a life sentence and walks from the prison gates; our goal is to
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '800' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '' Describe how Los Angeles County will be different if your work is successful.: >- At People’s Pottery Project, we celebrate the freedom of every person who is released from a life sentence and walks from the prison gates; our goal is to